md-akhi/SHDateTime-js/README.Docker.md

 ### Deploying your application to the cloud

-First, build your image, e.g.: `docker build -t myapp .`.
+First, build your image, e.g.: `docker build -t shdate .`.
 If your cloud uses a different CPU architecture than your development machine (e.g., you are on a Mac M1 and your cloud provider is amd64), you'll want to build the image for that platform, e.g.: